 How are HCAHPS survey questions administered?

 In 2018–2019 about 27 percent of outpatients responded to the HCAHPS survey, down from 33 percent in 2008.
-The Centers for Medicare and Medicaid Services (CMS) have linked the decline in responses to continuing reliance on mail and telephones to conduct the survey.
+CMS has linked the decline in responses to continued reliance on snail mail and telephones to conduct the survey.
+Leveraging online surveys could offer providers more timely, actionable feedback.

-In 2019 the CMS recommended using electronic surveys to improve patient participation.
-Electronic HCAHPS surveys now complement the traditional phone, email, mail with telephone follow-up, or interactive voice recognition methods of data gathering.
+In fact, in 2019, CMS recommended using electronic surveys to improve patient participation.
+Electronic HCAHPS surveys now complement the traditional phone, email, and mail methods with telephone follow-up, or interactive voice recognition, to gather data.

-There are a few major benefits and considerations for hospitals thinking about deploying electronic HCAHPS surveys.
-Electronic HCAHPS surveys are faster at gathering data than mail and phone surveys, and likelier to reach more patients.
-Hospitals can contract with a CMS-approved vendor to conduct HCAHPS surveys or conduct the survey on their own, if they receive approval from CMS to do so.
+There are a few major benefits and considerations for hospitals thinking about deploying electronic CAHPS and HCAHPS surveys.
+Electronic HCAHPS surveys are faster at gathering data than mail and phone surveys and more likely to reach additional patients.
+Hospitals can contract with a CMS-approved vendor to conduct HCAHPS surveys or conduct the survey on their own — as long as they receive approval from CMS to do so.

 Who can I give the HCAHPS survey to and when?